JD-Freeman/Sentiment-Analysis-Showdown/04-sentiment-analysis/README.md

-Givin at the Data Science Indianapolis meet-up on 9 Sept 2015
+Given at the Data Science Indianapolis meet-up on 9 Sept 2015
 _____